Skip to main content

 Below is the introduction on how to compile the firmware:

-• After connecting to SSH, input the following command and press Enter:
+• After connecting to SSH, enter the following command and press Enter:

 cd ~/klipper && rm -rf ~/klipper/.config && rm -rf ~/klipper/out && make menuconfig

-• Where rm -rf ~/klipper/.config && rm -rf ~/klipper/out is to delete previous compilation data and firmware, make menuconfig is to compile the firmware, after execution, the following interface should appear
+• Among them, rm -rf ~/klipper/.config && rm -rf ~/klipper/out is to delete previous compilation data and firmware, make menuconfig is to compile the firmware, after execution, the following interface should appear:

 • Select Enable extra low-level configuration options and press Enter

-• Enter the menu Micro-controller Architecture then select Raspberry Pi RP2040 and press Enter
+• Enter the menu Micro-controller Architecture then select Raspberry Pi RP2040/RP235x and press Enter

 • Select GPIO pins to set at micro-controller startup, input: gpio24